-A wonderful quick recipe which features beef, onion and more.
-These little Finnish beef and onion pasties are one of our most interesting starter recipes and they are so easy to make.
+Finnish beef and onion pasties, or Finnish beef and onion pies, make a tasty hot snack.
+This is a wonderful quick recipe which features beef, onions and more.
+These little beef and onion pasties are one of our most interesting starter recipes and they are so easy to make.

 Serve these Finnish beef and onion pasties hot, warm or chilled and you can guarantee they will be popular.
 In fact you might want to double up the recipe, especially if you are catering for a buffet or a big gathering.

 Not Too Different from British Food

 Not everyone is accustomed to eating Finnish food but these Finnish beef and onion pasties could pass for British cuisine.
 The tasty pastry encloses the beef filling and these hot little treats will certainly be very popular.

 These make good starter recipes during the colder months when people not only assume they will be getting hot starter recipes but they actually crave them too.